SaiKiranCVN/semantic-segmentation/README.md

 ## Slrum Files

 `'.s'` files are `SBATCH` files used to allocate resources and run the commands in it.
 Since, the project is done in [NYU Greene](https://www.nyu.edu/research/navigating-research-technology/nyu-greene.html).
-We had to used [Singularity](https://sylabs.io/singularity/) to emulate virtual environment and run the script.
+We used [Singularity](https://sylabs.io/singularity/) to emulate virtual environment and run the script.

 ### Output Results